101 Things to do in Bournemouth – Highcliffe Beach

 How to get to Highcliffe Beach

 Highcliffe is a 9 mile drive east of Bournemouth along the A338/A35/A337.
-It is possible to walk or cycle along the prom and coastal path from Bournemouth using the Mudeford Ferry.
+It is possible to walk or cycle most of the way along the prom and coastal path using the Mudeford Ferry.

 By Bus

-If you’re feeling less energetic (or you only want to walk one way) the X1/X2 buses stop at Sea Corner, around a 10 minute walk from the beach.
+If you’re feeling less energetic, the X1/X2 buses stop at Sea Corner, around a 10 minute walk from the beach.

 Parking

 There is a large (594 space) Pay & Display car park on Highcliffe Cliff Top.
-Parking charges are seasonal with no charges between November and mid March.
-Between March and October, parking costs up to £2.30 for an hour.
+Parking charges are seasonal.
+Parking costs £2.30 for an hour for most of the year.
+There is no charge between November and mid March.
 Further details can be found here.

 Access

-From the cliff top, the beach can be accessed by stairs or a gravel path.
-Both routes are quite uneven, so not suitable for those with mobility issues or pushchairs.
+From the cliff top, Highcliffe Beach can be accessed by stairs or a gravel path.
+Both routes are quite uneven, so not really suitable for those with mobility issues or pushchairs.

-From behind Highcliffe Castle, there is a very gently sloping zigzag path down to the beach, so access is much easier.
+From the grounds of Highcliffe Castle, there is a very gently sloping zigzag path down to the beach, so access from this end is much easier.

 Beach